european-public-network/european-public-network.github.io/docs/1000_whats_epn/1600_own_fork.md

 The Authoritynode Contract can dynamically manage the list of authorities.
 The [BaseOwnedSet.sol](https://github.com/evannetwork/smart-contracts-admin/blob/master/contracts/authority/BaseOwnedSet.sol) contains all methods to add/remove new authorities from the contract.

-#### Setup on evan.network
+#### Setup on European Public Network

-On evan.network we deployed a initial set of the contract with 3 authorities.
+On European Public Network we deployed a initial set of the contract with 3 authorities.
 This contract is placed in the chainspec in the section of the `validators` section as `safeContract`.

 #### Adding authorities